PYTHON

 Game Characters

-In game development, classes can define properties and actions of characters, enhancing reusability and scalability.
-By defining game characters as classes, you can easily create multiple characters with shared behaviors and attributes, while allowing for unique characteristics.
+Games might define the properties and actions of characters within classes.
+Using classes, game programmers can create multiple characters with shared behaviors and attributes while still allowing for unique characteristics.

 class Character: